 As mentioned, despite the many advantages gRPC offers, it has one major obstacle: low browser compatibility.
 Consequently, gRPC is a bit limited to internal/private systems.

 Contrarily, REST APIs may have their disadvantages, as we have discussed, but they remain the most known APIs for connecting microservices-based systems.
-Plus, REST follows the HTTP protocol standardization and offers universal support, making this API architectural style a top option for web services development as well as app and microservices integrations.
+Plus, REST follows the HTTP protocol standardisation and offers universal support, making this API architectural style a top option for web services development as well as app and microservices integrations.
 However, this does not mean we should neglect gRPC's applications.

 gRPC architectural style has promising features that can (and should) be explored.
 It is an excellent option for working with multi-language systems, real-time streaming, and for instance, when operating an IoT system that requires light-weight message transmission such as the serialized Protobuf messages allow.
 Moreover, gRPC should also be considered for mobile applications since they do not need a browser and can benefit from smaller messages, preserving mobiles' processors' speed.